 For a clinician, there are advantages and disadvantages of learning to use structured literacy as an approach as compared to the use a published program:

 If a clinician learns structured literacy as an approach they aren't tied to one set of materials or one scope & sequence.
 They can better use critical thinking and reasoning to individualize and adapt it.
 Learning structured literacy as an approach stimulates the clinician to think deeply about the methodology.
 See this link for some training courses we recommend.

 If a clinician uses a published "program" they don't have to know as much or think as much.
 They have one set of materials, and they are all in the publisher's box.
 They may even have a step x step script for teaching.
 While convenient, this may make thinking "outside that box" for problem solving more difficult.

 THE FUTURE IS FOCUSED ON PROCESSES AS OPPOSED TO PRODUCTS

 Partly because of the growing availability of "open-source" (free) materials and partly due to how digital connectivity enables people to work together, sharing both content and data, there is a movement away from "products" and toward "processes", both in education and health care.
 (See Education Week article: Free Online Content Forces Publishers to Adjust, July 3, 2013)

 As Will Richardson points out on his blog, Read.
 Write.
 Connect.
 Learn., the digital revolution is changing everything about the way we teach and the way we learn.
-While the Orton-Gillingham (O-G) Approach is decades old, the methodology continues to be influenced by best-practice research and by the new technologies.
+While the Orton-Gillingham (O-G) Approach is decades old, the structured literacy methodology continues to be influenced by best-practice research and by the new technologies.